all current participating mentor host farms with Rogue Farm Corps farmer training programs

 Our starting wage is $15.50 per hour and will depend on experience.

 Housing is in a ¾ size school bus parked on the farm with light and heat provided, next to an outdoor communal kitchen and shower.
 There is an enclosed bathroom with toilet and potable water.
-Kitchen has a propane stove, hot water kettle, sink, food storage, and small fridge.
+The kitchen has a propane stove, hot water kettle, sink, food storage, and small fridge.

 We will have a second housing option available this season, a tiny house that is also on the property.